cloud-ark/kubeplus/Operator-FAQ.md

 **Q. How to run an Operator in a cluster?**

-A. To run an Operator, you need to first create a container image of your Operator code (essentially image that packages Custom Controller code).
+A. To run an Operator, you need to first create a container image of your Operator code (essentially, the image that packages Custom Controller code).
 Then use a CRD object to register into your cluster’s set of APIs, the Custom Resource API that your Operator is managing.
 Then create a Deployment manifest with the container image that you built.
 Finally, use kubectl or helm to apply/install the Deployment manifest in the cluster.

 **Q. What permissions are required to deploy an Operator?**